riscuus/fortune-teller/README.md

 ## 1 Introduction

-This is an express-app that uses JWT inside a cookie to mantain a user logged
+This is an express-app that uses JWT inside a cookie to mantain a user logged.
+It uses Sqlite3 to store the users and passport middleware for the management of the user authentication

 ## 2. API